 In 2016 LaRose was a Lead Presenter at the National Association of Social Workers State conference in Orlando Florida discussing the topic of Mental Health Providers using online digital private practice models to improve client outcomes and improve the professionalization of sole proprietors.
 Currently LaRose consults LCSW’s and LCSW Interns in setting up their digital practices with full insurance billing, client self scheduling, credit card billing—and guides them in the digital portal set up with an entire mental health practice protocol—online and live within weeks.
 LaRose is published on the topic as well.

-LaRose offers an array of onsite services, including critical incident assessments and recommendations, professional development seminars, public presentations with literature review article distribution, employee assistance counseling, counseling services program implementation consultation, concierge retreat services, hypnosis in Florida, online sessions in Florida, and Face to Face sessions in DC, as a part of his private practice therapy services (most services can be ordered online).
-Office consultations can also be arranged.
+LaRose offers an array of onsite services, including critical incident assessments and recommendations, professional development seminars, public presentations with literature review article distribution, employee assistance counseling, counseling services program implementation consultation, concierge retreat services, hypnosis, face to face sessions in both DC and FL, with online options, all as a part of his private practice therapy services to better reach mental health clients, educators, providers and to improve modern day service delivery mechanisms.
+Office consultations are offered free at various times in scheduling and based upon openings and location.

 For a complete resume and vitae, explicating specific dates and timelines including links to various professional, personal, and academic tasks, please click here.